polytypic/Recalled/Docs/Tutorial.md

 computation as a separate lightweight thread, but when a new computation is started the execution of the current computation immediately waits for the started computation to finish.
-In this case we can use the function `Array.Parallel.mapLogged` to let `Recall` know it can produce the results in
+In this case we can use the function `Array.Parallel.mapLogged` to let `Recall` know it is free to compute the results in parallel:
-parallel:

 ```fsharp
 let sumLinesOfFiles (fileListPath: string) =